From Nothing to Something within one year

 Having trouble getting your kids to eat their veggies?
 0.75%

-We summarized results in the “PLANETARIANS - Snacks Against Obesity” Executive summary, Deck and described in a financial model and planned to raise the round.
-But the safety problems destroyed our plans.
+We summarized results in the “PLANETARIANS - Snacks Against Obesity” Executive summary deck, described our financial model, and planned to raise a round of financing.
+But safety problems destroyed our plans.

 The plant, where we agreed to manufacture our chips canceled the run.
-Reason?- We infringe the Food Safety Manufacturing Act.
-We use ingredients for animals to make a meal for humans.
-FDA considers it a fraud.
-They don’t want to risk their FDA license…
+The reason?
+We infringed upon the Food Safety Manufacturing Act.
+We use ingredients for animal feed to make food for humans.
+The FDA considers this a fraud, and the manufacturer didn't want to risk their FDA license…

-Ahhhh… Ohhh… Well… it’s the core of our technology.
-We turn the feed that goes to animals as the waste into nutritious products.
-Our technology is designed such a way, that the high temperature and high pressure kills all the possible contamination.
+Ahhhh… Ohhh… Well… this is the core of our technology!
+We turn animal feed into healthy, nutritious products.
+Our technology is designed in such a way, that the high temperature and high pressure process kills all possible contamination.
 Two laboratories certified that we’re food grade!
-We hear you, but according to FDA, it’s a fraud.
+We hear you, but according to the FDA, it’s not allowed.

-Ingredients suppliers also rejected to work with us, being afraid that FDA and customers sue them.
+Ingredients suppliers also refused to work with us, out of fear that the FDA or their customers might sue them.

-We wrote the Food Safety Policy as FDA requires.
-Doesn't work.
+We wrote the Food Safety Policy as the FDA requires.
+It didn't work.

-We included suppliers and manufacturers into our insurance and took all risk on yourself.
-No move.
+We incorporated suppliers and manufacturers into our insurance and took the entirety of the risk upon ourselves.
+Still no progress.

-Finally, manufacturers confessed, what they are actually afraid.
-Although our ingredients can be processed safely, they can contaminate other ingredients, not intended to go through extrusion…
+Finally, manufacturers confessed what they were actually afraid of.
+Although our ingredients can be processed safely through the extruder, they might contaminate other ingredients not intended to go through extrusion, and therefore sterilization…

-No funds?- Look for friends.
-We headed to Boulder - the capital of the food startups and invited local entrepreneurs to join.
+No funds?
+Look for friends.
+We headed to Boulder - the capital of food startups, and invited local entrepreneurs to join us.
 Here is the invitation letter:

-Agriculture occupies 1/3 of the Earth land.
-The population is growing, where will we get enough food?...
+Agriculture occupies 1/3 of the land on Earth.
+The population is growing rapidly.
+Where will we get enough food?

-Luckily, we have a reserve: 1/3 of the food is wasted.
-Let's give a second life to many nutritious ingredients, that we previously lost.
+Luckily, we have a reserve: 1/3 of food is wasted.
+Let's give a second life to the many nutritious ingredients that we previously did not use.

-Extrusion and steam explosion technology that we may use - kill all possible contamination with heat and pressure, and make available for human consumption many nutrients such as protein and vitamins at a fraction of the cost.
+Extrusion and steam explosion are technologies that we can use - this process kills all possible contamination with heat and pressure, and makes available for human consumption many nutrients, including protein and vitamins, at a fraction of the cost.